edeandrea/debezium-demo-apb/README.md

 | `<OCP_API_URL>` | API url of your cluster |
 | `<OCP_ADMIN_USER_PASSWORD>` | Password for the OCP admin account |

 This playbook also makes some assumptions about some things within the cluster.
-These variables can be overridden with the `-e` switch when running the playbook.
+The biggest assumption is that the playbook is installing everything into an empty cluster.
+The following variables can be overridden with the `-e` switch when running the playbook to customize some of the installation locations and configuration.

 | Description | Variable | Default Value |
 | ----------- | -------- | ------------- |